 Best retro phones: the greatest mobile phones of all time

-The Motorola Razr is back - and it's got us all misty eyed for the phones we used to have.
+We get all misty eyed for the phones we used to have.

 This got us thinking: what are the greatest phones of all time?
 Not from a power and performance point of view, but a nostalgia one.